 The types of accounting transactions may be based on various points of view.
-The first one that we will discuss is the types of accounting transactions according to institutional relationship, namely external and internal transactions.
+The first one that we will discuss is the types of accounting transactions according to institutional relationships, namely external and internal transactions.

 1. External transactions

-They involve the trading of goods and services with money.
+These involve the trading of goods and services with money.
 Therefore, it can be said that any transaction that is entered into by two persons or two organizations with one buying and the other one selling is considered an external transaction.
 It is also called a business transaction.

 2. Internal transactions

-They don’t involve any sales but other processes within the organization.
+They don’t involve any sales but rather other processes within the organization.
 This may include computing the salary of the employees and estimating the depreciation value of a certain asset.